-Environmental Health Sciences, through their Wireless and EMF program, submits responses to FCC proceedings in order to advance U.S. federal regulatory accountability, promote the development of science-based exposure limits for wireless radiofrequency (RF) radiation, and ensure transparency and oversight independent of corporate influence.
+Environmental Health Sciences, through its Wireless and EMF program, submits science-based comments in numerous FCC proceedings to advance U.S. federal regulatory accountability, promote the development of science-based exposure limits for wireless radiofrequency (RF) radiation, and ensure transparency and oversight independent of corporate influence.
+EHS also files into international proceedings to support international efforts.

-FCC’s current wireless radiation exposure limits, unchanged since 1996, are scientifically outdated and fail to account for long-term exposure, vulnerable populations like children, and modern technologies.
+FCC’s current wireless radiation exposure limits, unchanged since 1996, are scientifically outdated and fail to account for long-term exposure, vulnerable populations like children.
 These limits were designed only to prevent short-term heating effects and ignore growing scientific evidence of biological impacts, ecological harm, and real-world exposure conditions.

 Comment on the FCC’s National Environmental Policy Act Rules Petition